2020 Program Requirements Medicare

 In the Fiscal Year (FY) 2020 Medicare Hospital Inpatient Prospective Payment Systems (IPPS) for Acute Care Hospitals and the Long-term Care Hospital (LTCH) Prospective Payment System Final Rule, CMS finalized changes to the Medicare Promoting Interoperability Programs for eligible hospitals, critical access hospitals (CAHs), and dual-eligible hospitals attesting to CMS.

-The final rule adopted policies that will continue the advancement of certified EHR technology (CEHRT) utilization, further reduce burden, and increase interoperability and patient access to their health information.
+The final rule adopted policies that will continue the advancement of certified electronic health record technology (CEHRT) utilization, further reduce burden, and increase interoperability and patient access to their health information.

 EHR Reporting Period in 2020

 The EHR reporting period for new and returning participants attesting to CMS is a minimum of any continuous 90-day period, for both 2020 and 2021.
-Actions in numerator and denominator of measures must be performed within a self-selected 90-day period in CY 2020.
-Eligible hospitals and CAHs must successfully attest to avoid a negative Medicare payment adjustment.
+Actions in the numerator and denominator of measures must be performed within a self-selected 90-day period in calendar year (CY) 2020.
+Eligible hospitals and CAHs must successfully attest to avoid a downward Medicare payment adjustment.

 Visit the Promoting Interoperability Programs home page for up-to-date information on the attestation deadline.

 In 2020, participants in the Medicare Promoting Interoperability Program will be required to use 2015 Edition CEHRT.
 For new participants, the 2015 Edition CEHRT does not have to be implemented on January 1, 2020.
 However, the functionality must be in place by the first day of the EHR reporting period.
 The eligible hospital or CAH must be using the 2015 Edition functionality for the full EHR reporting period.

 For 2020, eligible hospitals, CAHs, and dual-eligible hospitals attesting to CMS will be required to report on four objectives.